minnzc/Canada_COVID19/README.md

 Input COVID-19 data are obtained from the [Epidemiological Data from the COVID-19 Outbreak in Canada github page](https://github.com/ishaberry/Covid19Canada).

-This dashboard aims to complement existing COVID-19 dashboard (such the [Johns Hopkins University COVID-19 dashboard](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6)) with several additional interactive features, including analysis of healthcare efficiency, economic impact, and provincial government responses.
+This dashboard aims to complement existing COVID-19 dashboards with several additional interactive features, including analysis of healthcare efficiency, economic impact, and provincial government responses.

 ## Analysis code